FlagBrew/PKSM/README.md

 * all the guys on the 3dshacks discord
 * Simona Mastroianni for fill.c work
 * Federico, YodaDaCoda, /u/SatansRoommate, Immersion for testing builds
-* Cosimo Vivoli, Hat3Mond4ys for some database entries
+* Cosimo Vivoli, Hat3Mond4ys, sgtkwol for some database entries
 * Paul G, Kian Josh King for some wc6s
 * Majickhat55 for Entree Forest, Dream Radar collection and database entries
 * Poutros for N's collection